imasmitja/RLforUTracking/README.md

 | --- | --- |

 <sup><sub>Legend: Blue dot = agent, Black dot = target, and Red dot = predicted target position using LS</sup></sub>

+## Environment
+The designed environment simulates the main characteristics of the marine world, and the acoustic underwater communications channel, such as:

+- Ocean currents
+- Distance measurement error
+- Agent-Target communication failure
+- Agent-Target maximum communication distance

 ## Installation Instructions
 Follow the next instructions to set up a Windows computer to run the algorithms.